Rave Un2 the Joy Fantastic: Composition

 Sheryl Crow contributed to two of the album's songs: promotional single "Baby Knows" and "Everyday Is a Winding Road".

 Musically a pop and R&B album, Rave Un2 the Joy Fantastic explores the former two genres after the frequent use of soul on The Vault: Old Friends 4 Sale.
 The album's opening title track, originally recorded in 1988, is one of Prince's "most pop-oriented" tracks in years.
 "Undisputed" contains rap verses by Chuck D, a feature uncommon on Prince's works.
 Intended to serve as a "comeback", "The Greatest Romance Ever Sold" is a "smooth" ballad with Prince's multi-layered vocals featured in the chorus.
 The album's fourth track, "Segue I", is four seconds of silence followed by "Hot Wit' U", a hip hop track featuring vocals from Eve.
 "Tangerine" follows and contains acoustic bass orchestrated by musician Rhonda Smith.

 "So Far, So Pleased" is the album's seventh track, and features verses from Gwen Stefani.
 The pair's collaboration was called an "utterly delightful, effervescent duet".
 "The Sun, the Moon and Stars" is a ballad containing production catered to the same crowd.
 A cover of Sheryl Crow's 1996 single "Everyday Is a Winding Road" is the album's ninth track, but contains a more "sexualized" structure compared to Crow's rendition.
 "Segue II" is a short instrumental track, followed by promotional singles "Man'O'War" and "Baby Knows", the former of which is a "sexy ballad" and the latter featuring contributions from Crow, including her vocals and use of a harmonica.

-The album's thirteenth track, "I Love U, but I Don't Trust U Anymore", features a guest appearance from folk rock singer Ani DiFranco, who plays an acoustic guitar.
+The album's thirteenth track, " Love U, but Don't Trust U Anymore", features a guest appearance from folk rock singer Ani DiFranco, who plays an acoustic guitar.
 "Silly Game" uses features strings performed by the NPG Orchestra.
 "Strange but True" uses a "spoken-word soliloquy with a funky foundation", similar to Prince's previous song, "Irresistible Bitch".
 The album's final mentioned track, "Wherever U Go, Whatever U Do", is another "subtle" ballad, similar to "So Far, So Pleased" and "The Sun, the Moon and Stars".
 The standard edition of the album contains two hidden tracks, "Segue III" (also appears as "1-800-Newfunk Ad" on select releases), which is like the other two similarly titled tracks, and "Prettyman", which is a jazz song, including a special appearance from saxophonist Maceo Parker.